Yupai/SuperSprint/README.md

 PocketMine-MP Plugin.

 <h4>Description</h4>
-Add more speed when the player is Sprinting.
-If player is sprinting the plugin adds speed effect and if player is sneaking the plugin removes only the speed effect.
+Add more speed when the player is running.
+If player is running the plugin adds speed effect and if player is sneaking the plugin removes only the speed effect.

 <h4>Installation Instructions</h4>
 Download *SuperSprint_v1.2.phar*, put it in your puglins and restart your server.